 Your Write an Email response should be between 130 and 140 words, and you have 7 minutes to complete it.
 You will read a brief situation and then compose an appropriate email.
 Staying within the target word count matters because responses that are too short may lack sufficient detail, while excessively long responses suggest weak time management and editing skills.
 Aim for clear, well-organized writing within the range.

 The 2026 TOEFL writing section uses a 1-6 band scoring scale with 0.5-point increments, aligned to CEFR levels.
-Each of the three tasks is evaluated by trained raters using official ETS rubrics that assess grammar accuracy, vocabulary range, coherence, task completion, and appropriateness of tone and register.
+Each of the three tasks is scored against the official ETS TOEFL iBT 2026 rubric — assessing grammar accuracy, vocabulary range, coherence, task completion, and appropriateness of tone and register.
 Your overall writing band score is a composite of all three task scores.

 No, the integrated writing task has been completely removed from the 2026 TOEFL.
 Previously, you had to read a passage, listen to a lecture, and write a response combining information from both sources.
 The new format replaces this with three independent tasks: Build a Sentence, Write an Email, and Academic Discussion.
 You no longer need to practice reading-listening-writing integration for the writing section.